MCC campus sign

 Why do I get an error message on Self-Service when I try to register for a class?

-How do I add or drop a class?
+How do I drop a class?

 What happens if I forget to drop a class or just stop attending the class?

-Failing to notify the MCC Admissions and Records office to drop a class may result in you receiving a “W” or “F” letter grade on your transcripts and becoming ineligible to participate in the High School Enrichment program.
-It is your responsibility to notify the MCC Admissions and Records office if you decide to not take a class after you were successfully registered for the class.
-Credit classes will remain on your permanent record even if the secondary school uses the coursework for high school credit.
-All coursework taken will appear on your SCCCD transcript and may affect your financial aid or academic status at any SCCCD college or center if enroll after high school.
+It is your responsibility to notify the MCC Dual Enrollment office and MCC Admissions and Records office if you decide to not take a class after you were successfully registered for the class.
+All classes will remain on your permanent college transcript.
+All coursework taken will appear on your SCCCD transcript and may affect your financial aid or academic status at any college after high school.
 Visit the Satisfactory Academic Progress Policy webpage or Satisfactory Progress, Probation, and Dismissal webpage for financial aid and probation policies.

 What are waitlists?